Test for assessing personal qualities “Psychological personality profile” T.A. Ratanova, N.F. Shlyakhta

 Test-questionnaire of self-attitude.
 V.V.
 Stolin, S.R.
 Panteleev

-Purpose: to identify three levels of self-attitude, differing in the degree of generalization:
+Goal: to identify three levels of self-attitude, differing in the degree of generalization:

-1. global self-relationship;
+1. global self-attitude;

-Scale "Raw Score" Cumulative Frequencies (in %)
+Scale "Raw score" Cumulative frequencies (in %)

 S scale (integral) 13 55,33